Rynin (crater)

 Rynin is a lunar impact crater that is located just behind the northwestern limb, on the far side of the Moon.
-It is located just to the east of the larger crater Stefan, and to the southwest of Chapman.
+It is located just to the east of the larger crater Stefan and to the southwest of Chapman.

-This is an older lunar crater with an outer rim that has been worn and rounded due to impact erosion.
-The edge remains relatively well-defined around most of the perimeter, but it is overlain by several smaller craters.
+This is an older lunar crater with an outer rim worn and rounded due to impact erosion.
+The edge remains relatively well-defined around most of the perimeter, but several smaller craters overlie it.
 Along the eastern side is a long, dagger-shaped gash that cuts through the rim and inner wall to reach the interior floor.
 This gash is connected to a crater formation just outside the eastern edge of Rynin.
-A shelf of slumped material runs along the inner wall northward.
+A shelf of slumped material runs northward along the inner wall.

-The western section of the interior floor of Rynin is occupied by a smaller crater, which stretches from the base of the inner wall to almost the midpoint of Rynin.
-There are smaller impacts across the otherwise relatively level interior floor, including three along the southern inner wall.
+A smaller crater occupies the western section of Rynin's interior floor, stretching from the base of the inner wall to almost the midpoint of Rynin.
+Smaller impacts also occur across the otherwise relatively level interior floor, including three along the southern inner wall.

+Before formal naming by the IAU in 1970, Rynin was called Crater 103.